chiseya/custom-chatgpt-api/README.md

 ## Getting Started

 ### Prerequisites

 - Node.js (version 18 or higher)
 - A relational database (PostgreSQL is recommended)
+- An OpenAI API KEY with access to GPT-4
+- Google OAuth Client ID and Client Ssecret

 ### Installation